HOPLAB-LBP/hoplab-wiki/docs/research/ethics/SMEC.md

 As of February 2020, the SMEC performs an **integrated ethics and privacy (GDPR) check** on all new applications through the [**PRET platform**](https://www.kuleuven.be/pret) (external applicants can download the application form [here](https://research.kuleuven.be/en/integrity-ethics/ethics/committees/smec/documenten-1/application-form)).
 For assistance, please make use of the [manual](https://www.groupware.kuleuven.be/sites/pret/Pages/help.aspx) on how to use this platform and the [SMEC-review checklist](https://research.kuleuven.be/en/integrity-ethics/ethics/committees/smec/documenten-1/documents-guidance/checklist-smec-review-eng.pdf) for an overview of the aspects that will be assessed during the ethical review.
-Also, there are ample examples of previous SMEC applications on the lab's MS Teams channel to get you started (TODO: add link).
+Also, there are ample examples of previous SMEC applications in [this folder](https://kuleuven.sharepoint.com/:f:/r/sites/T0005824-Hoplab/Shared%20Documents/Hoplab/Research/Ethical%20applications/SMEC?csf=1&web=1&e=ZcVxJL) located on the lab's Teams channel to get you started.

 !!! info
 	Please note that there exists a shortened procedure for master's thesis studies in our faculty through [this form](https://research.kuleuven.be/en/integrity-ethics/ethics/committees/smec/documenten-1/documents-guidance/aanvraagmasterproef-eng).